Azure/AKS-Construction/CONTRIBUTING.md

 A few important factoids to consume about the Repo, before you contribute.

+## Opportunities to contribute

+Start by looking through the [active issues](https://github.com/Azure/Aks-Construction/issues) for low hanging fruit.
+Another area that will help you get more familiar with the project is by running the Helper Web App locally and writing some new [Playwright web tests](helper/.playwrighttests) to make our web publishing/testing process more robust.

 ## Action Workflows

 Various workflows run on Push / PR / Schedule.